 \subsection{The PPG signal as a Visibility Graph}

-We now demonstrate the effects of various breathing patterns, heart rates, and age on the adjacency matrices of visibility graphs of the corresponding PPG signals.
-The examples show that a visibility graph can capture the structural characteristics of PPG signals, providing a foundation for further analysis.
+We now demonstrate the effects of various breathing patterns, heart rates, and age on the adjacency matrices of the visibility graphs of the corresponding PPG signals.
+The examples show that visibility graphs can capture the structural characteristics of PPG signals, providing a foundation for further analysis.
 These results suggest that visibility graphs could potentially be used to analyse PPG signals and extract important physiological information.